Marie Henriette of Austria: Queen

 On 10 December 1865, King Leopold I died and was succeeded by his son Leopold II, making Marie Henriette queen.
 When the king was enthroned, there were questions as to whether Marie Henriette should participate, but the king refused and the queen was instead reduced to being a spectator at the ceremony.

 Marie Henriette and Leopold still lived together during the first seven years as king and queen, but their relationship was distant, and Leopold was described as a polite but authoritarian husband.
 Marie Henriette was interested in opera and theatre and often visited the Royal Theatre of La Monnaie, where the royal box was extended with a private room where the queen could socialize with a circle of private friends she gathered over the years.

 In 1867, her sister-in-law empress Charlotte of Mexico was imprisoned for mental instability by her in-laws, the Habsburgs.
 Marie Henriette was given the assignment by Leopold to negotiate Charlotte's release to Belgium.
 She went to Vienna with her advisor baron Adrien Goffinet, and succeeded in her task after two weeks of negotiations.
-Charlotte initially stayed with the royal couple at Laeken, were Marie Henriette reportedly hardly left her side and devoted herself to improving her health.
+Charlotte initially stayed with the royal couple at Laeken, where Marie Henriette reportedly hardly left her side and devoted herself to improving her health.
 Charlotte did show some signs of improvement, but when she regressed again, Marie Henriette lost patience and in 1869, Charlotte was permanently removed from Laeken.

 In 1869, the only son of the royal couple died.
 Marie Henriette did not show her grief as openly as Leopold, but made several journeys to Switzerland and Hungary without Leopold to mourn, and developed an interest in religion.
 The king and queen temporarily reconciled in hopes of having another son, but when their efforts resulted in the birth of another daughter, Clementine, in 1872, they lived separately for the rest of their lives, though officially still married.
 Leopold II accused Marie Henriette of the death of their son, an accusation she could not forgive.
 She was also humiliated by Leopold's open adultery.
 After 1872 they were no longer personally involved with each other but continued to appear in public as king and queen.
 The wedding anniversary of the king and queen in August 1878 was the subject of national celebrations all over Belgium: Festivals were arranged, public buildings decorated and four holidays declared.
 Marie Henriette was given a tiara financed by the contributions of citizens through a public committee, and the queen held a patriotic speech in gratitude.

 Queen Marie Henriette was interested in music and painting.
 Her main interest was in her Hungarian horses.
-She did not keep horses only for riding, but was actively engaged in their breeding.
+She did not keep horses only for riding but was actively engaged in their breeding.
 She also personally tended to their needs, something which was not customary for a royal woman to do in this time period and was considered eccentric.